Privacy Notice - Alumni and Supporters

 Responding to our obligations in relation to the Higher Education Statistics Agency Destination of Leavers from Education Longitudinal Survey

-Alumni: How personal data is stored
+Alumni and Supporters: How personal data is stored

 All University employees, contractors and volunteers that are given access to personal data receive mandatory Data Protection training and have a contractual responsibility to maintain confidentiality.

-Alumni: How personal data is processed
+Alumni and Supporters: How personal data is processed

 Personal data is processed by the Development and Alumni Relations Office and the University’s colleges, departments and Durham Student Organisations to: